Meriemamahry/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-6-create_local_variable:  creates a new local variable BEST with value=School 7-create_global_variable :creates a new global variable BEST = School 8-true_knowledge : prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE
+6-create_local_variable:  creates a new local variable BEST with value=School 7-create_global_variable :creates a new global variable BEST = School 8-true_knowledge : prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE 9-divide_and_rule :  prints the result of POWER divided by DIVIDE